bluem-development/bluem-woocommerce/readme.txt

 == Usage ==
 **Be sure to enable the desired modules from the Bluem > Settings page!**

+Before you can start, you need to register as a Bluem customer.
+For more information, please visit https://www.bluem.nl

 Ensure that the required information is filled in within the settings page.
 The Access Token for testing, the SenderID and the brandID have to be set properly.
 These details are given by your Bluem account manager.